videolan/x265/doc/reST/cli.rst

 	:option:`--log-level` is debug or above, it writes one line per frame.
 Default none

+.. option:: --cu-stats, --no-cu-stats

+	Records statistics on how each CU was coded (split depths and other mode decisions) and reports those statistics at the end of the encode.
+Default disabled

 .. option:: --output, -o <filename>

 	Bitstream output file name.
 If there are two extra CLI options, the